How To Set Up Overnight Employees

 6. In the Separation Minutes field, enter a duration of time in which your employees can punch in and out and still have that time count on the same day.

-For example, with maximum pair hours, your employee only gets two punches—in punch and out punch.
+For example, with maximum pair hours, your employee only gets two punches—an in-punch and an out-punch.
 If you want to allow your employees to take a break between those punches, enter a set number of minutes here, such as 30.

 7. Click Save.